imh-talks/imh-talks.github.io/_pages/submission_registration.md

 * Database for machine learning
 * …

-When your article is accepted you will be asked to creaste a [cammara ready submission following these guidelines](https://mlcnworkshop.github.io/camera_ready).
+If your article is accepted, you will be asked to create a [camera ready submission following these guidelines](https://mlcnworkshop.github.io/camera_ready).

 ## MELBA Journal
 We will invite the top accepted papers to submit an extended version of their contribution to the MLCN special issue at the Journal of Machine Learning for Biomedical Imaging (MELBA).
 The invited papers will go through an independent review process by the journal.